SilviaJIR/McAuleyResearchGroup/README.md

 download sklearn (scipy toolkit) and nltk (natural language processing toolkit) to run this code.

-FinalPoster.pdf contains a detailed description of our model.
+Presentation/Poster.pdf contains a detailed description of our model.

 For more information about machine learning, recommender systems, and natural language processing check out UCSD CSE 158 - Recommender Systems and Web Mining